maxrinalfox/professional-services/examples/creative-studio/docs/roadmap/okta_auth/06_PHASE1_TWO_ALTERNATIVES.md

 - You need automatic provider federation
 - Users > 50K (after that, cost matters)

-### Choose **Pure OIDC** if:
+### Choose **Pure OAuth 2.0 Authorization Code** if:
+- You need **highest security** (backend manages all tokens and secrets)
-- You need complete data control
+- You need complete data control (PostgreSQL single source of truth)
-- You want no vendor lock-in
+- You want no vendor lock-in (fully portable)
-- You need SAML support
+- You need SAML support (via adapter layer)
+- You need **enterprise-grade authentication** (aligns with enterprise patterns)
-- You prefer standard protocols over proprietary solutions
+- You prefer standard OAuth 2.0 over proprietary solutions
 - You have internal/custom OIDC providers
-- Team is familiar with OAuth/OIDC
+- Team is familiar with OAuth 2.0 and OIDC
+- You need seamless SSO with multiple providers

 ---